m4reQ/Oss-2.0/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **For programmers**
 Add information about the line or specific method where the error occurs.
+Can be found in log.txt file.